The 8 Waste of Lean (Home Edition) Course

 - Realize that defeat prevention via better quality controls is always better than detect correction via added inspection.

 - Learn to appreciate that the greatest waste of all is underutilized employee potential and genius!

 - Lean is a high-engagement culture at its core.

-Access all our free resources within the Lean Smarts Academy.
+Access all our courses with your subscription to the Lean Smarts Academy.